 In multiple industries, including finance, sustainability has emerged as a crucial factor.
-Given the growing concerns about environmental degradation and the need for responsible business conduct, green banking has gained considerable prominence.
-Standardization has become promoting consistency essential for and uniformity in the implementation sustainable financial practices.
-Green banking is the incorporation of environmental and social concerns into banking operations and decisionmaking.
-It entails promoting renewable energy financing, fostering sustainable investments, implementing and environmentally friendly banking policies.
+Given the growing concerns about environmental degradation and the need for responsible business conduct, green banking gained considerable prominence.
+Standardization has become essential for promoting consistency and uniformity in the implementation of sustainable financial practices.
+Green banking is the incorporation of environmental and social concerns into banking operations and decision-making.
+It entails promoting renewable energy financing, fostering sustainable investments, and implementing environmentally friendly banking policies.
 In Bangladesh, a growing country with a sizeable population and a thriving banking sector, researching the link between green banking practices and client loyalty has become an important field of research.

 Bangladesh, renowned for its population density and vulnerability to climate change, confronts significant environmental and social challenges as a result of its unsustainable practices.
-However, by adopting green banking practices, banks can contribute to environmental preservation, enhance their reputation, environmentally conscious attract customers. and cultivate enduring customer loyalty (Nath et al., 2014).
+However, by adopting green banking practices, banks can contribute to environmental preservation, enhance their reputation, attract environmentally conscious customers, and cultivate enduring customer loyalty (Nath et al., 2014).
 This knowledge will enable them to develop effective strategies and policies that align with sustainability objectives and satisfy customer needs.
 This study investigates the impact on customer loyalty of consumer perceptions and behaviors regarding green banking initiatives.
 By examining this relationship, banks in Bangladesh can obtain valuable insights that will assist them in designing and implementing sustainable banking practices that increase customer satisfaction, trust, and loyalty.

-This study examines consumer awareness, attitudes, and willingness to engage with sustainable banking products and services in Bangladesh's banking sector (Masukujjaman & Aktar, 2014).
+This study examines consumer awareness, attitudes, and willingness to engage with sustainable banking products and services in Bangladesh's banking sector (Masukujjaman and Aktar, 2014).
 To assure a comprehensive understanding of the relationship between green banking and customer loyalty, the study includes a diverse sample of bank customers from various demographic groups.
-This study's findings have implications for promoting sustainability in the Bangladeshi financial To attract environmentally conscious customers, banks can offer specialized green financial products, such as loans for renewable energy initiatives or sustainable business ventures.
-Moreover, collaboration between banks and relevant stakeholders, such as government agencies, non-governmental organizations, and environmental organizations. can strengthen green banking initiatives.
+This study's findings have implications for promoting sustainability in the Bangladeshi financial sector.
+To attract environmentally conscious customers, banks can offer specialized green financial products, such as loans for renewable energy initiatives or sustainable business ventures.
+Moreover, collaboration between banks and relevant stakeholders, such as government agencies, non-governmental organizations, environmental organizations, can strengthen green banking initiatives.